ShahinurAlamBhuiyan/e-shop/README.md

 # e-shop
-e-shop is an e-commerce web base site.
+e-shop is an e-commerce website.

 ## Tech
 + Django